jobyjoseph/Documentation/JavaScript/boolean.md

 > The string "false" is a non-empty string.
 So when it is converted to boolean, it is a truthy value.

-## Converting any values to boolean
+## Converting any value to boolean

 We can convert any value in JavaScript to boolean type.
 This can be done using 2 techniques.